 Because official coins with a value of 5,0 FCFA are hard to find in the bush, the BlueCoin system comes in very handy: For instance, 10 BlueCoin cards may sell for US$ 0,10 or equivalent in local currency, e.g. around 50 FCFA.
 Based on an average of 150 buckets per day, this gives a revenue of 150 x 0,01 = US 1,50 (about 800 FCFA) per day, or about US$ 45,- (25.000 FCFA) per month.

-In practise this will be less, around US$ 30,- (about 17.000 FCFA) per month over the year, because the demand for water varies during the year; in the rainy season people buy less water.
-However, The remaining US$ 30,- is largely enough to pay for the maintenance of the BluePump.
+In practice this will be less, around US$ 30,- (about 17.000 FCFA) per month over the year because the demand for water varies during the year; in the rainy season, people buy less water.
+However, The remaining US$ 30,- is large enough to pay for the maintenance of the BluePump.